-The very concept of Irish names evokes the Celts and their rich legacy of glorious myths and folklore, fabulous
+They only have to be mentioned to have people thinking of the Celts and their rich legacy of glorious myths and folklore, fabulous

-These names were an integral part of the Celtic culture which dominated most of Ireland until the 18th century.
+They were an integral part of the Celtic culture which dominated most of Ireland until the 18th century.

 Irish names for boys

 Understanding old naming conventions can be helpful to Irish family historians.
 Just bear in mind that these conventions were not necessarily adhered to by all families all the time.

 However, most families in the 18th and 19th centuries did follow tradition when a child was born, with the result that the same names tend to be repeated generation after generation.